-Determination of ice cream butterfat content can quite a daunting task due to the presence of sugar in the product.
+Determination of ice cream butterfat content can be quite a daunting task due to the presence of sugar in the product.
 Butterfat content determination procedures (e.g. Babcock method) rely on the use of a strong acid.
 This reagent presents a special challenge when sugar is present in the sample.
 Strong acids cause charring of sugar, which interferes with reading of the results.
 The analysis of butterfat content in ice cream, therefore, requires a modification of the current methods to circumvent the challenge.

 The Babcock method has been widely adopted as a standard method for butterfat content analysis.
 It would be a perfect analytical procedure for this test but for its utilization of a strong acid.
 Sulfuric acid used in the procedure causes charring of sugar in ice cream, which interferes with the results.#Icecream contains sugar, which makes its #butterfat content determination via #Babcock method impossible.
 Here's how to do it right.
 Click To Tweet